 Section 7.
 A member of the board of directors may be removed for cause by a 2/3 vote of those board members present at a scheduled meeting.

 Section 1.
 The Board of Directors shall adopt procedures for arbitration and grievance.
 All members are bound by the arbitration and grievance procedures as adopted by the Board of Directors.
 The Board of Directors may, in its sole discretion, approve or disapprove any penalties recommended by an arbitration or grievance committee, including but not limited to revocation of membership, suspension of membership and monetary assessments.

 Section 2.
-Membership may be suspended or terminated by the Board of Directors for violations of these By-laws and/or Code of Ethics.
-No member may be expelled or suspended and no membership terminated or suspended except pursuant to a procedure which is fair and reasonable, and is carried out in good faith.
+Membership may be suspended or revoked by a 50%+1 vote cast by the Board of Directors for violations of these By-laws, Code of Ethics and/or Policies and Procedures established by GAPPS.
+No member may be expelled or suspended and no membership terminated or suspended except pursuant to a procedure, which is fair and reasonable, and is carried out in good faith.